EHRI/ehri-frontend/INSTALL.md

     sudo apt-get install postgresql

 Now we need to create an empty user and database for our application.
-The user and database will have the same name (docview) and we will use the default password (changeme).
+The user and database will have the same name (docview).
 Start the Postgres shell (run as the postgres user):

     sudo su postgres -c psql

-Now, **in the psql shell**, type the following commands:
+Now, **in the psql shell**, type the following commands (replacing the password with your password):

-    CREATE USER docview WITH PASSWORD 'changeme';
+    CREATE USER docview WITH PASSWORD '<PASSWORD>';
     CREATE DATABASE docview;
     GRANT ALL PRIVILEGES ON DATABASE docview TO docview;